 What is maximum benefit pet insurance?

-Maximum benefit pet insurance allows you to claim for each injury or illness up to a specified pre-set limit, typically around £1,500.
+Maximum benefit pet insurance is a policy that allows you to claim for each injury or illness up to a specified pre-set limit, typically around £1,500.

-It’s a good choice as long as your pet doesn’t develop a long-term condition.
-One of the main benefits is that you can claim for the same condition more than once up to the limit.
+It's a good policy as long as your pet doesn't develop a long-term condition.
+One of the main benefits is that you can claim for the same condition more than once up to the limit, making it a good choice, for example, if you have a dog or cat that simply requires ongoing "maintaining" medication.

 Maximum benefit is typically seen as a mid-range pet insurance option.